The Short Answer

 Conclusion

 Calculating your blended rate is essential for making informed decisions about travel nurse contracts.
-By including all forms of compensation, you get a true picture of your hourly earnings and can compare contracts accurately.
+By including all forms of compensation and factoring in cost of living, you get a true picture of your hourly earnings and can compare contracts accurately.

-Use our free calculator to quickly determine your blended rate, or follow the steps above to calculate it manually.
-Remember: a higher hourly rate doesn’t always mean better total compensation!
+Use our free calculator to quickly determine your blended rate and see cost of living analysis, or follow the steps above to calculate it manually.
+Remember: a higher hourly rate doesn’t always mean better total compensation when you factor in cost of living!

 Related Resources: